 While you have one of our books, we will periodically send you email reminders so that you don’t forget to return it.
 As soon as we receive the book back, we let you know, then delete your personal details.
 One exception would be if you severely damaged the book, in which case we would need to retain your email to discuss whether you could reimburse us.
 Another would be if we needed to ban you from the library – something that can only be done by review by the library committee.
 This might result from threatening library staff, losing a large number of books, or purposefully destroying books.

-We do keep anonymous information about book loans: we keep track of how many people have loaned each book, how many library users are under eighteen, and how many library users live in different local authorities.
-This is to help us improve the library.
-For example, by seeing whether there are subjects people are particularly interested in or communities we need to make a special effort to reach out to.
+We do keep anonymous information about book loans: we keep track of how many people have borrowed each book, how many library users are under eighteen, and how many library users live in different counties.
+This is to help us improve the library: for example, by seeing whether there are subjects people are particularly interested in, or communities we need to make a special effort to reach out to.

 If you donate to our Paypal account, we will be able to see the name associated with your Paypal or bank account.
 If you use your Paypal, we will also be able to see the email associated with it.
 If you use your bank account, ‘gendercommunitylendingli’ will appear on your bank statement.
 We do not publicise donor names.